uapi-group/kernel-features/README.md

     system image attacks.
 The OS and its payloads (apps, containers, …) could then be composed from these resources, through means like overlayfs, namespacing and more.

+38. Namespace-able loop and block devices, usable inside user namespaces.

+    **Use-Case:** Allow mounting images inside nspawn containers, and using RootImage= and friends in the systemd user manager.